Extract PDF tables with OCR

 How to teach Parseur where to start and stop a table?

-Tables fields have a variable number of rows, so you need to help Parseur understand where to start and especially where to stop.
+Table fields have a variable number of rows, so you need to help Parseur understand where to start and especially where to stop.

-For example below, the table field is relative to the Table Header label for the start and the Subtotal Label for the end:
+For example, below, the table field is relative to the Table Header label for the start and the Subtotal Label for the end:

 Step by step instructions to extract a table from a PDF